kubeshop/testkube-docs/docs/articles/test-workflows-artifacts.md

     - 'logs/*.log'
 ```

-## Artifacts from Parallel executions
+## Artifacts from Parallel Executions

 Collecting artifacts from [parallel executions](/articles/test-workflows-parallel) works the same; specify
 an `artifacts` property as shown above for parallel nodes, collected artifacts will be placed under a folder